Farama-Foundation/PettingZoo/docs/api.md

 `num_agents`: The length of the agents list.

 `possible_agents`: A list of all possible_agents the environment could generate.
 Equivalent to the list of agents in the observation and action spaces.
-This cannot be changed through play or reseting.
+This cannot be changed through play or resetting.

 `max_num_agents`: The length of the possible_agents list.

 `agent_selection` an attribute of the environment corresponding to the currently selected agent that an action can be taken for.

 `observation_spaces`: A dict of the observation spaces of every agent, keyed by name.
-This cannot be changed through play or reseting.
+This cannot be changed through play or resetting.

 `action_spaces`: A dict of the action spaces of every agent, keyed by name.
-This cannot be changed through play or reseting.
+This cannot be changed through play or resetting.

 `state_space`: The space of a global observation of the environment.
 Not all environments will support this feature.